“May I have your passport, please?” asked the man at the hotel’s dingy reception desk.

-boyfriend’s, assamese real sex ex-boyfriend’s ticket and not mine).
+boyfriend’s, ex-boyfriend’s ticket and not mine).
 We’d booked the holiday together, but exactly a week before we were due to go he told me it was over.

 The trip was indeed memorable, and – against all the odds, I enjoyed it.
-I visited Petra, which was the first place ever on my bucket list – long before I heard the term, bucket list.
-I floated in the Dead Sea.
+I visited Petra in Jordan, which was the first place ever on my bucket list – long before I heard the term, bucket list.
+In Israel, I floated in the Dead Sea.
 I sat amongst the olive trees in the Garden of Gethsemane (and yes, I wept).
 I stood at the Western Wall.
 I laid a stone on Oskar Schindler’s grave, and I walked on the Mount of Olives with a Colombian who mistook me for a 25-year-old.

 I analysed the relationship, seeing the broken parts more clearly.
 I thought about the future, and I was surprised that – even though I am despondent at the moment – I can think of a future without him.